Dave Genchi – Pioneer videographer and photo guru at SPC

 On December 21, 2006, our photographer, best friend and brother Dave Genchi, suffered a serious spinal injury.
-While snowboarding with our guides, Dave took a surf turn, hit a rock, lost his balance, tumbled and seriously injured his neck.
+Dave was Steamboat Powdercats pioneering photographer and videographer who made the classic Steamboat ski films Boat Trip and Boat Trippin.
+Dave’s daily work with SPC was genius.
+While snowboarding with our guides on that scary day in 2006, Dave took a surf turn, hit a rock, lost his balance, tumbled and seriously injured his neck.
 Our guides reacted immediately and we transported him safely off Buffalo Pass.

-As of Winter 2009.10, Dave is now living in Florida for the winter with his family and his childhood home of Melbourne Beach.
+Winter 2009.10: Dave is now living in Florida for the winter with his family and his childhood home of Melbourne Beach.
 This past summer, Dave moved back to Steamboat Springs for a stint, enjoying the beautiful days provided to us here in the Yampa Valley.

 Dave’s enthusiasm continues to inspire many.
 Though he is no longer enrolled at Project Walk, Dave continues to work out with the PW methods and is hoping to fundraise more so that he can get back to California and continue at this world class facility.

 We encourage and thank all of you who continue to keep Dave in your thoughts and those who help Dave financially via his recovery fund.
 Thank you.

 November of 20007: Dave has relocated from Florida to Carlsbad, California.
 He has enrolled in a spinal rehabilitation program with the organization Project Walk.
 The progressive therapy program “exists to provide an improved quality of life for people with spinal cord injuries through intense exercise-based recovery programs, education, support and encouragement.”